 Divide Sections of the Store

 Small or large, some stores are difficult to navigate.
-Thankfully, colors provide an easy distinction between different sections.
+Thankfully, one of the benefits of color coding is providing an easy distinction between different sections.
 Along with clear signage, use different colors to point customers to different avenues of the store, such as the checkout location.
 Another way you can use this method to organize your store is to designate different colors for male and female sections.
 Of course, the layout will dictate how you divide up the store, but with colors, you can easily guide consumers through the shopping experience.

 Make Items Appear Attractive